How To Launch a SaaS Product [Checklist Included]

 You can create blog posts and social media updates to arouse interest in your product.
 You can also send out email newsletters or distribute flyers.
 You can also leverage the power of influencer marketing at this stage.

-Influencer marketing is a type of marketing in which you work with influential people to promote your product.
+Influencer marketing is a type of marketing in which you reach out to influencers to work with to promote your product.
 Influencers have large followings on social media platforms like Facebook, Instagram, and YouTube.
 They can help build hype around your SaaS product launch by posting about it or featuring it in their videos.

 10. Offer discounts to attract customers